PavanRangani/docs/docs/prd/tasks/task-instance.md

 - Not applicable for the Recurring task trigger.

 ### Notes
 Notes of the task.
-Free form text input field.
+Rich text input field.
 Its Optional.

 ### Dates

-#### Notification Date
-  - Date input field.
-Its applicable only when `Start Date` is greater than current date.
-It allows to enter a past or future date.
-  - It's not a mandatory field.
-It's always lower than the start date.

 #### Start Date
+  - The date by which the task is expected to start to avoid risks: e.g. start a passport renewal 6 months before expiry.
-  - Date input field.
-It’s a mandatory field.
-It’s always lower than Due Date.
-It allows to enter a past or future date.
+  - Start date is exact date.
+It’s always lower than Due Date

 #### Due Date
-  - Date input field.
-It’s a mandatory field.
-It’s not a past date.
-  - When any dated is in past then show this error message: `Should be >= Current date`.
+  - The date by which the task must be successfully completed.

 ### RACI Roles

 **Responsible** : Mandatory.
 Multiple persons can be added.
+This person is expected to get the task done; the task will show up in their work queue.

 **Accountable** : Not mandatory .
 Only single person is allowed.
+He is ultimately responsible for making sure the work gets done.
+He will push the Responsible person if task doesn’t start or end on time

+**Consulted** : Not mandatory.
+Multiple persons can be added.
+They are expected to contribute to the work, and so the task will appear in their work queues as well so they can anticipate being called upon.

-**Consulted / Informed** : Not mandatory.
-Multiple persons can be added
+**Informed** : Not mandatory.
+Multiple persons can be added.
+They are informed when a work completes successfully or fails.

-Same user can be added in the different roles but same user can not be added in same role.
-In this case, it will show error `Duplicate value is not allowed`.

-For `One time task`, it's a disabled until the family is not selected.

 ## Add Task
 ### System rules
+- When Start date is current or Past, its status will be directly set to Ready.
+If Start date is on future, its status is set to Pending
+- When task is added, notification will sent to RACI team of the task
 ### UX Rules
 - Family
     - Family dropdown.